reactgular/observables/README.md

 ----
 ### enabledWhen

+The inner observable can emit a *falsy* value to stop the emitting of values from the outer observable, and emit a *truthy* to resume emitting values.

-Enables emitting of values while the passed observable emits `true`.
+> Does not emit any values until the inner observable emits a *truthy* value.

 ```typescript
 enabledWhen<T>(enabled: Observable<boolean>): MonoTypeOperatorFunction<T>